domain-independent-dp/didp-rs/dypdl-guide.md

 `cost` is required, and the value is a string describing the cost expression.
 In the cost expressoin, in addition to state variables and tables, you can use `cost`, which represnets the cost of the transformed state by the transition.
+If continuous immediate values, variables and tables are used, the cost expression is parsed as a continuous expression.
+Otherwise, it is parsed as an integer expression.
+Even if the cost is integer, if you use a continuous lower bound in the solver, make it contiuous by using continuous immidiate values, tables, and variables.

 ### Example